NOI Calculator

 W

-Weak to Negative NOI — NOI Margin below 40%
+Low or negative modeled NOI margin — NOI Margin below 40%

 Expense Ratio (operating expenses ÷ EGI) remains a useful supporting metric — see the breakdown panel and the Benchmarks section below.
 It does not drive the tier badge.